swilliams11/edgemicro-decorator/README-SHORT.md

 ** Please note that the edgemicro-decorator will execute only if you bind the Cloud Foundry app to the `edgemicro_service`.**

-1. You must have access to Edge.
-And you must complete the following.
+1. You must have access to Edge and you must complete the following.
   * Create an edgemicro aware proxy.
   * Create an Apigee product.
   * Create an Apigee App.